 Our goal is to increase international attention and awareness of the threat of overfishing and illegal fishing in this vast area, focusing on surveillance, ghost net removal, education of children and youth, the work of researchers and marine biologists, media coverage and collaboration with governments, local communities and partner NGOs within the framework of the UNESCO’s “Decade of Ocean Sciences for Sustainable Development” (2021 to 2030).

 We work for an active conservation, which appeals to the peace of the oceans by protecting the migratory wildlife of the Pacific´s Marine Biological Corridor.
 Under the supervision of the competent authorities, we use cutting-edge technologies in detection and control: drones with HD cameras, radar, divers, ecological vessels powered by semi-renewable energy, and a floating communication center.

 On the edge of the protected area of this UNESCO World Heritage Site that astonished Jacques-Yves Cousteau, sharks are illegally hunted for their fins.
-Although it is one of the privileged areas in the world for diving, local authorities cannot provide effective protection to fauna, so For the Oceans and the Czech NGO Justice For Nature joined forces to collaborate with that responsibility.
+Although it is one of the privileged areas in the world for diving, local authorities cannot provide effective protection to fauna, so For the Oceans and Ocean Voyages Institute joined forces to collaborate with that responsibility.

 Costa Rican Thermal Dome

 This massive oceanic phenomenon in Costa Rican waters feeds the largest population of humpback whales, but is totally unprotected from the illegal overfishing of yellow fin tuna and other species of fish and marine mammals by large international fleets.
 We support the creation and monitoring of the Thermal Dome International Underwater Park (a proposal that remains unanswered at the UN since 2016).

 West Coast of Costa Rica and Osa Peninsula